 This is an introductory course in stochastic processes.
 Its purpose is to introduce students to a range of stochastic processes which are used as modeling tools in diverse fields of applications, especially in the business applications.
-The course introduces the most fundamental ideas in the area of modeling and analysis of real world phenomena in terms of stochastic processes.
+The course introduces the most fundamental ideas in the area of modeling and analysis of real World phenomena in terms of stochastic processes.
 The course covers different classes of Markov processes: discrete and continuous-time Markov chains, Brownian motion and diffusion processes.
 It also presents some aspects of stochastic calculus with emphasis on the application to financial modeling and financial engineering.
 Credit will not be granted for MATH 481 and 542.
-Prerequisites: (MATH 332 or MATH 333) and MATH 475.